 Experts in this specialty are dedicated to removing skin cancers with a goal of maximum excision of cancer and minimal scarring.
 Skin cancer is the most common cancer in the United States.
 Surgical treatment of most skin cancers (basal cell and squamous cell carcinoma) often lead to a cure.
 However, depending on the extent and location of these cancers, recurrences may occur and lead to cancers spreading locally and to internal organs.
 In these cases, our clinical partnership with the Roger Williams Cancer Center allows for excellent coordinated care.

 Some other types of skin cancer, most notably melanoma, are life-threatening and require prompt diagnosis and complete removal.
 It should be recognized that the incidence of melanoma is steadily on the rise.
 Rapid recognition of early melanoma and precursor lesions (abnormal moles) is critical to patient survival.
 Although most melanomas are pigmented, lack of pigment is not rare and can lead to misdiagnosis.
 Therefore, biopsy of suspicious lesions or changing moles is essential.
 Many skin cancers can be treated by excision and other types of destructions of the lesions, generally followed immediately by repair of the resultant skin defect.
-When the skin cancers are present in sensitive areas, for example the face, sparing of normal non-malignant tissue around the cancer by the Mohs technique leads to much more desirable results.
+When the skin cancers are present in sensitive areas like thr face, sparing of normal non-malignant tissue around the cancer by the Mohs technique leads to much more desirable results.